2021gjq/CubeVi-Swizzle-Blender/README.md

 4. By setting the front, back, and focal planes of the camera, you can achieve different effects in and out of the screen.

-5. Near and Far Clipping Faces: Only objects within the near and far clipping face frustum will be rendered
+5. Near and Far Clipping Faces: Only objects within the near and far clipping face frustum will be rendered.

 6. Focal plane: The focal plane of the camera.
 Objects in the focal plane will be the clearest.
 The side of the focal plane close to the camera will show the in-screen effect, the side of the focal plane away from the camera will show the out-screen effect, and objects far away from the focal plane will become blurry.